 ♥ Children whose mothers played with them showed a greater level of attachment to their moms and enjoyed more positive development compared to children whose mothers did not play with them regularly.

 ♦ Play Facilitates Relationship Building

-As play becomes more important in a child’s life, an increase in the number and quality of their friendships has been seen.
+As play becomes more important in a child’s life, an increase in the number and quality of their friendships can be seen.

 Many people don’t realize that social skills are a vital part of language development.

 The Many Benefits Of Play!

-There are definitely many more than these and I am sure I could go on and on about this topic.
+There are definitely many more than these and I could go on and on about this topic.

 If you are interested in reading about the role of play in normal emotional development please read the article “Free Play Is Essential for Normal Emotional Development” found in Psychology Today.